The Succulent Plant Page goes to Families of Succulent Plants goes to

 Dasylirion leiophyllum

-Where its range overlaps with D. texanum, hybrids with intermediate morphology occur and the marginal teeth may point towards the leaf base, leaf tip or straight out.
+Where its range overlaps with D. texanum, hybrids with intermediate morphology occur, with marginal teeth pointing towards the leaf base, leaf tip or straight out.

 Left: Dasylirion leiophyllum (Sotol) - Davis Mountains, Texas.
 These mature specimens have developed short trunks hidden by persistent old leaves.
 Trunks may grow up to 5ft tall.

-This hardy species is distributed through West Texas and East New Mexico into Mexico.
+This hardy succulent plant is distributed through West Texas and East New Mexico into Mexico.
 It is cold resistant and widely grown as an ornamental within its natural range.

 Native peoples harvested the leaves to weave into baskets, mats, cords and thatching.
 The emerging inflorescence can be roasted and eaten.
-The plant was used to make an alcoholic liquor for distillation into a spirit called "Sotol".
+This succulent plant was used to make an alcoholic liquor for distillation into a spirit called "Sotol".

 Nolina bigelovii

-Nolina bigelovii (Desert Nolina) flowering in Northern Arizona near Flagstaff, May 1997.
-With time, this species develops a trunk up to 10ft tall.
+flowering in Northern Arizona near Flagstaff, May 1997.
+With time, this succulent plant develops a trunk up to 10ft tall.
 Leaf margins are smooth and may be filamentous.
-Growing at an altitude of around 6000ft above sea level, this plant can be expected to show a degree of dry-cold resistance and is extremely drought resistant.
+Growing at an altitude of around 6000ft above sea level, this species can be expected to show a degree of dry-cold resistance and is extremely drought resistant.

 Nolina bigelovii is found in the dryest parts of Southeastern California through Southwest Arizona into Southern Nevada and also Sonoran Mexico and Baja California.